-He's doing amazing now with his comprehension skills, and solving word problems, and overall academically he's doing great.
+He's doing amazing now with his comprehension skills and solving word problems, and overall academically he's doing great.

-Before Brain Balance we tried many different therapies, but I knew even as an infant/toddler some red flags that I could tell something just wasn’t right with Matthew.
+Before Brain Balance, we tried many different therapies, but I knew even as an infant/toddler some red flags that I could tell something just wasn’t right with Matthew.
 As a baby, he didn’t latch on, he was very sleepy.
 He’d be scared by loud noises.
-He had failure to thrive.
-A big red flag to me though was when we had a playgroup over with a couple of children about his age, 2 or maybe a couple months younger and instead of playing with the other children, he decided to go in his room and close the door.
+He had a failure to thrive.
+A big red flag to me though was when we had a playgroup over with a couple of children about his age, 2 or maybe a couple of months younger and instead of playing with the other children, he decided to go in his room and close the door.
 I knew that something was not right, and I always thought it was Asperger’s.

 My husband saw the sign Brain Balance and thought, “Maybe this could help Matthew,” so he sat down, and started listening to Dr. Melillo, and after just a few minutes he knew that he wanted to open one for our son.

-He’s doing amazing now with his comprehension skills, and solving word problems, and overall academically he’s doing great.
+He’s doing amazing now with his comprehension skills and solving word problems, and overall academically he’s doing great.
 Now he’s in ninth grade, and he’s getting all A’s and B’s.
 Where he can do his homework by himself or study by himself, and get A’s and B’s now without too much of my help or my husband’s help.

 As he went through Brain Balance in his last year of middle school, his teachers can see changes in his eating.
 He would try new things.
 He wouldn’t get upset as easily.
 He wouldn’t have the meltdowns in school.
 Certain things wouldn’t bother him as much.
 He would socialize better. overall the best therapeutic experience for Matthew.
 He’s like a different student, child.
 Still very bright.
 He was always a bright young man.
-Still struggles at times, but he surely has come a long way.
+He still struggles at times, but he surely has come a long way.

 - Carrie D., Brain Balance Parent